 I could have just put the wine down and left the complaint to someone else.
 That action did not sit with my self image.
 I have never considered myself a coward.
 I could have just bitten the bullet and taken a sip.
 The fact that the wine was off would probably be discovered by the others and perhaps the only person drinking in the end would be the new employee.
 This would indicate not only his poor taste capacity but also stubbornness and a lack of courage to admit his mistake.
 That would quite likely taint our view of him for a long time.

 No what I did was my only choice.
 Complaining when a service or product is not up to the expected quality is essential to hold suppliers accountable.
 It is in their best long term interests.
 In this case the restaurant handled it nearly impeccably.
 Perhaps if the waiter had smelled the cork he would have detected the bad wine.
 A bad bottle of wine was just bad luck.

 We know there is a risk of the complainant being subject to “shooting the messenger”.
-The negative emotions in the air are disturbing to onlookers and somebody is going to feel badly either the complainant or the supplier or indeed both.
+The negative emotions in the air are disturbing to onlookers and somebody is going to feel bad either the complainant or the supplier or perhaps both.

-And those who want to close down complaints?
-They are exhibiting the ultimate egotism.
-“I do not care if the supplier gets feedback to help them improve just don’t embarrass me with your complaints”.
-If however the bad customer experience had been theirs?
+And those who seek to close down complaints?
+They do not care if the supplier gets feedback to help them improve but just want to avoid an uncomfortable situation and feelings.
+Maybe they have not had any bad experiences with the supplier but if the bad customer experience had been theirs?

 The last alternative is for consumers to avoid bad suppliers, which they do of course, silently.

-“When the lips are silent the heart has a thousand tongues” – Jallauddin Rumi
+“When the lips are silent the heart has a thousand tongues” – Jallauddin Rum

 © Terry Hannington 2021 terryh.se